sarahjameson/-CI-PP3-Battleship/README.md

 3. Click on create app
 4. Go to "Settings"
 5. Under Config Vars, add your sensitive data (creds.json for example)
-6. For this project, I set buildpacks to and in that order.
+6. For this project, I set buildpacks to heroku/python and heroku/nodejs and in that order.
+7. You must then create a Config Var called PORT.
+Set this to 8000.
-7. Go to "Deploy" and at "Deployment method", click on "Connect to Github"
+8. Go to "Deploy" and at "Deployment method", click on "Connect to Github"
-8. Enter your repository name and click on it when it shows below
+9. Enter your repository name and click on it when it shows below
-9. Choose the branch you want to buid your app from
+10. Choose the branch you want to buid your app from
-10. If desired, click on "Enable Automatic Deploys", which keeps the app up to date with your Github repository
+11. If desired, click on "Enable Automatic Deploys", which keeps the app up to date with your Github repository

 ### Forking the GitHub Repository